Sports Injury Blog Articles

 The benefits of collagen peptides in promoting joint health have been widely reported by many clinical research studies.
-By boosting overall joint health, longterm collagen supplementation is believed to be an effective option to help protect joint health and aid recovery from joint pain and inflammation.
-In this article we explain the what, how and why of using collagen to promote healthy joints.
+By boosting overall joint health, long term collagen supplementation is believed to be an effective option to help protect joint health and aid recovery from joint pain and inflammation.
+In this article we explain the what, how and why of using collagen for joints and their health.

 Broadly speaking, we have a genetic physical predisposition to a certain physic, fat to muscle ratio and stature, all of which require different training and nutritional demands.
-The three body types are endomorph, ectomorph and mesomorph.
+The three different body types are ectomorph, mesomorph and endomorph.
 But what exactly do these terms mean?
 And how does it effect athletic performance and training goals?

-For a simple and efficient way to incorporate full body resistance training into your routine, kettle bells are the answer.
-Kettle bells are an excellent piece of portable, inexpensive and compact kit.
-A highly adaptable piece of equipment, this simple piece of kit provides a full body workout, working the upper body, legs, back and core muscles.
+For a simple and efficient way to incorporate full body resistance training into your routine, kettlebells are the answer.
+They are an excellent piece of portable, inexpensive and compact kit.
+A highly adaptable piece of equipment, they allow you to perform a full body kettlebell workout, by working the upper body, legs, back and core muscles.

 American ballet star Misty Copeland has overcome many obstacles to reach her current level of success and recognition.
-Alongside breaking socio-cultural boundaries and smashing traditional ballet stereotypes to achieve international star status, Copeland also battled serious de-habilitating injuries that threatened to prematurely end her prodigal career.
+Alongside breaking socio-cultural boundaries and smashing traditional ballet stereotypes to achieve international star status, Copeland also battled serious debilitating dance injuries that threatened to prematurely end her prodigal career.